daverous/vscode-fortran-support/README.md

 The syntax highlight support was imported from [TextMate bundle](https://github.com/textmate/fortran.tmbundle)

 The idea of using gfortran cames from this awesome [fortran plugin](https://github.com/315234/SublimeFortran) for Sublime Text.

+This is a fork of the repo https://github.com/krvajalmiguelangel/vscode-fortran-support, but with better syntax highlighting and ifort support rather than VS code.

 ## LICENSE

 MIT